 There’s a small parking area on the east side of the highway, but the trail starts on the west side.
 Use extreme caution when crossing the road – folks like to drive fast!
 There are no restrooms or potable water.
 We also didn’t notice any fee requirement.

 My husband, Nat, and I arrived at the trailhead around 11:15am on Saturday, December 1.
 We parked and then crossed the highway to meet up with Hobbit Trailhead.
 The weather was cloudy with occasional sun breaks and a slight chill to the air.

 There are two trails that branch off in opposite directions – Hobbit Trail to the right (north) and Heceta Head Trail to the left (south).

 For this post I will focus on our hike along Hobbit Trail to Hobbit Beach.
-However, stay tuned for an upcoming post about our trek along Heceta Head Trail to Heceta Lighthouse. :]
+If you would like to read about our hike along Heceta Head Trail to Heceta Lighthouse, please click here.

 The surrounding dense coastal forest is lush, green, and – depending on the season – glistens in the light.
 The thick underbrush surrounds and in some areas almost covers the path.

 The moss-covered trees and vegetation are a sight to see.
 Keep an eye out for large old-growth trees farther off the trail in the distance.

 Some areas have built-in wooden steps to secure the structural integrity of the trail and make it more accessible.
 Certainly easier to climb compared to a muddy slope during the rainy season.

 The sun peeked out from behind the clouds and filtered through the tree canopy.
 The lighting was beautiful.